 - 1. A metal has a workfunction of 4.3 eV.
-What is the minimum photon energy in Joule to emit an electron from this metal through the photo-electric effect?
-What are the photon frequency in Terahertz and the photon wavelength in micrometer (we note that $\lambda = c/\nu$ where c is the velocity of the light $\simeq 310^8 m.s^{-1}$)?
-What is the corresponding photon momentum? - 2.
+What is the minimum photon energy in Joule to extract an electron with 1eV kinetic energy from this metal through the photo-electric effect?
+What are the photon frequency in Terahertz and the photon wavelength in micrometer (we note that $\lambda = c/\nu$ where c is the velocity of the light $\simeq 3 10^8 m.s^-1$)?
+What is the corresponding photon momentum ? - 2.
 A photocathode in Potassium has a workfunction of 2 eV.
-What condition for the photon wavelength is necessary (in nanometer) to allow the photoelectric effect?, For an incoming radiation of $\lambda = 546.1nm$, what is the maximum velocity of an extracted electron?
-For an incoming radiation of $\lambda = 645.5nm$, what is the maximum velocity of an extracted electron?
+For an incoming radiation of $\lambda = 610nm$, what is the maximum velocity of an extracted electron ?
+For an incoming radiation of $\lambda = 630nm$, what is the maximum velocity of an extracted electron ?